 Chronic stress is our biggest nemesis.
 Some stress is needed to keep your body strong and help you react fast in life-or-death situations.
-But prolonged, nagging stress can lead to adrenal fatigue, mood disorders, inflammatory conditions, insomnia and a slew of other health problems.

 Many of us are worn out from long hours at work, traffic, health problems, and relationship issues.

 The truth is, you can’t avoid stress entirely.
 Yet the key to avoiding its negative impacts on your health is to learn how to minimize it naturally.

 Adaptogens are herbs that have been used for thousands of years in traditional Asian cure, due to their ability to boost energy and relieve stress.

 Adaptogens work by balancing your hormonal response to stress – ‘hardening’ your body and mind in the process.

 More than just a hyped buzzword, they could be the ancient solution to our modern-day epidemic of stress that leads to adrenal burnout.

 Here are the 5 best adaptogenic herbs that help relieve stress and fatigue naturally.

 Feeling sluggish without coffee?
 Rhodiola has been widely used as a natural and clean energy booster.
 Athletes and those who regularly exercise gain massive benefits from Rhodiola because it enhances physical endurance and strength.